Driving in Croatia – Croatia Road Trip Itinerary

 In July 2013 Croatia became part of the EU making things easier for EU visitors as regards insurance, entry requirements and taking vehicles in and out.
 Check with your insurer but we found Croatia to be part of our car insurer’s EU Green Card scheme, requiring no additional 3rd party insurance.
 If you are planning to visit Bosnia, you will need to check you have appropriate cover in place with your vehicle and travel insurers.
 Travelling through southern Croatia on the route we have described does require you to pass through a section of Bosnian territory so you will need relevant vehicle and personal paperwork, documentation and insurance for this.
 We were able to buy vehicle green card cover at the Bosnian border; the price depends on vehicle type and how long you are staying for.
 A good source for travel information for UK citizens is the FCO.

-Some tips for driving in Croatia
+Six top tips for driving in Croatia

 - Be prepared for heat in season; get a car with air con or rent that open top!